aidanconnolly/ga-ds829-course-info/README.md

 [Review + Project Workshop][1-1T]          | Unit 4 | Session 19 |
 [Project Presentations][1-1U]              | Unit 4 | Session 20 |

-> Note: Flex sessions mean that this content is modular.
-It is provided as enrichment for students and can be reorganized or omitted, depending on the needs of your students.
-You may optionally use this time as a buffer to work on projects or review earlier material.

 [1-1A]: X
 [1-1B]: X